REDeLapp/Panama-Papers-Network-Analysis/README.md

 * **Intermediary**
 <br /> A go-between for someone seeking an offshore corporation
   and an offshore service provider - usually a law-firm or a middleman that asks an offshore service provider to create an offshore firm for a client.

 * **Address**
 <br /> A contact postal address as it appears in the original databases
-  obtained by ICIJ
+  obtained by ICIJ.

 In table 1, breaks down the file structure of how the entire corpus of documents provided by the ICIJ.